apollo994/annocli/USAGE.md

 - `taxids`: Taxonomy IDs (required, one or more integers)
 - `--ref_only`: Show only annotations from reference genome assemblies (optional)
+- `--tsv`: File to save annotation summary in tsv format (optional)

 ### Example